Third Mongol invasion of Poland: Aftermath

 Compared to the first two invasions, the raid of 1287–88 was short and much less devastating.
 The Mongols did not capture any significant cities or castles and lost a significant number of men.
-They also took fewer prisoners and loot than in the previous invasions.
+They also took fewer prisoners and less loot than in the previous invasions.

 Polish historian Stefan Krakowski credits the relative failure of the Mongol invasion to two main causes.
 First, while 30,000 men was larger than the previous incursions into Poland, the rivalry between Talabuga and Nogai meant that the two columns didn't cooperate well, with the former withdrawing by the time the latter entered Poland.
 Second, the Poles' upgraded fortifications made their settlements much harder to take, which enabled Leszek and his nobles to put into action a simple three-stage defensive plan.
 The first stage was passive defense by garrisons (e.g. Sandomierz, Łysa Góra, Kraków, Tursko), the second was the fight against small Mongol detachments by local sallying forces, and the third stage was a counterblow of a large Hungarian-Polish army against the dispersed and reduced Mongols.
 This contrasted quite sharply with the first invasion.
 There the Mongols also dispersed their army into smaller units, but were able to easily take the poorly fortified settlements.